Welcome to Interop 2020

 We also want to deliver value, so please make your proposal actionable.
 Include key takeaways the audience will gain by the end of the session.
 Explaining exactly what the audience will learn shows us that you have a realistic plan for your presentation, and that the content will be valuable to our attendees.

 - Diversity: Interop aims to achieve diversity of voice, experience, and perspective to provide a well-rounded program that reflects the community

 We are accepting submissions in these main topic areas:

 - Data & Analytics

 - Network Automation Summit presented by Network to Code

 Not So Fine Print

-Deadline to submit your proposal is December 12, 2019.
+Deadline to submit your proposal has been extended to December 17.